 The requirement for completion of an undergraduate degree at Concordia University, Saint Paul, is 128 semester credits.
 Graduate degrees can be earned for 30 or more semester credits depending on the program.
 The average academic load for a full-time undergraduate student is 16 credits.
 The maximum load for undergraduate students without payment of additional fees is 19 credits.
-Students who desire an academic overload without the required cumulative grade point average must petition through the advisor for permission.
+Students who desire an academic overload must petition through the advisor for permission.